You can easily replicate the theme screenshot (as shown below) with only free version of Suki. Please follow the steps below:

 By default, your front page will show your latest blog posts feed.
 We want to display custom contents on the front page, so you need to create a static page and set it as your front page.

 Create a static page on your Dashboard by going to Pages > Add New.
 Name the page to anything you wish.
 In the screenshot, I use “Build beautiful websites with Suki” and publish the page.
-We will leave the content empty for now.

 After that, go to Settings > Reading and set the “Front page displays” option to “A static page”.
 Choose your newly created page in the select page and save the settings.